 9. Pan con Palta Avocado Toast

-Pan con Palta, or avocado toast, is a staple in Chile.
-It's what most people have for breakfast.
+Pan con Palta, or avocado toast, is a staple in Chile, what most people have for breakfast.
 It's Chile's bacon and eggs or peanut butter and jam.
 Again, NOT a food trend.
 Central Chile's Mediterranean climate results in an abundance of amazing produce, including avocados (and wine of course!).
 With rising food prices, however, avocados are not accessible to the entire population and may not necessarily be a staple food in many households.
 It's not like they're dirt cheap.
 Just thought I'd make that clear.
 Regardless, having avocado on toast in the morning is a great way to start the day.
 It means starting your day with blood sugar-regulating fibre, cholesterol lowering fats, blood pressure-lowering potassium, muscle-relaxing magnesium, and neurotransmitter-enhancing vitamin B-6.
 That's a lot of benefits for a slice of toast!
 Make it even healthier by choosing a high-fibre bread.

 10. Empanada (Honourable Mention)